AI Trail Analysis

 - Dogs must be on leash

-- Camp only in designated areas (Saunders Shelter or established sites)
+- Camp only in designated areas (Saunders Shelter)

 - No fires outside of designated fire rings